 Provide any documents that describe working relationships between your organization and other entities and programs cited in the proposal.
 Documents that confirm actual or pending contractual or other agreements should clearly describe the roles of the contractors and any deliverable.
-Letters of support must be dated and specifically indicate a commitment to the project/program (in-kind services, dollars, staff, space, equipment, etc.).
+Make sure any letters of agreement are signed and dated.